gogognome/assessment-fastapi/README.md

     fastapi songs_api/main.py

+## Deployment with docker

+A `Dockerfile` is provided to build a docker image for the songs API.
+Run this command to build the image:

+    docker build . -t songs:latest

+A `docker-compose.yml` file is provided that starts up a PostgreSQL database, the FastAPI application and NGINX.
+Start the docker containers with this command:

+    docker compose up

+The first time the application is run with docker compose, the PostgreSQL database will apply all mgirations scripts from the directory `migrations`.

 ## Example interaction with the API

 Below is an example interation with the API generated with Pycharm's support to execute HTTP requests: